Aitor Martínez (footballer)

-Aitor Martínez Medina (born 10 January 1985) is a Spanish retired footballer who played as a midfielder, and a current manager.
+Aitor Martínez Medina (born 10 January 1985) is a Spanish retired footballer who played as a midfielder, and is a current manager.

 Playing career

 Known as just Aitor during his playing days, he was born in Terrassa, Barcelona, Catalonia, and represented FC Barcelona as a youth.
 He made his senior debut with the C-team in Tercera División, before moving to Segunda División B side UB Conquense in 2005.

 In January 2006, after being rarely used, Aitor joined CD Puertollano in the fourth tier, helping in their promotion at the end of the season.
 Roughly one year later, he signed for AD Ceuta also in division three.

 In 2008, Aitor agreed to a deal with CF Atlético Ciudad still in the third level, before returning to Ceuta in the following year.
 On 10 August 2010, he signed for CD Roquetas of the same category, before rejoining Ceuta for a third spell the following 23 July.

 On 16 July 2012, Aitor moved to UE Sant Andreu also in the third division.
 He retired in the following year, aged just 28.